Petar Zanev: CSKA Sofia

 On 29 May 2019 CSKA Sofia announced to have signed a contract with Zanev, following a period when he was training with the team.

 International career

-In 2006 Hristo Stoichkov called up the left back to the Bulgaria national football team.
+In 2006 Hristo Stoichkov called up the left back to the Bulgaria national team.
 Zanev made his official debut for Bulgaria in a friendly match against Slovakia on 15 November 2006.
 The result of the match was a 1:3 loss for Bulgaria.
 He was sent off (after receiving a second caution) for the first time on 15 October 2013, in the 0:1 home loss against the Czech Republic in a World Cup qualifier.
 After being overlooked for the Euro 2016 qualifiers, Zanev's good performances in the Russian Premier League saw him make a return to the national side for the 2018 World Cup qualification matches.
 On 7 October 2017, he captained the national team, in the 0:1 home loss against France in a 2018 World Cup qualifier.